QuantitativeImagingLaboratory/assignment-2-gauribulbule/report.md

 There were no ringing effects in gaussian filtered image.
 Filtered images with Gaussian are smoother than that of butterworth for a same cutoff.
 For a given image, Lenna0.jpg, filtered image is much clear than that of original image.
 Noise in the form of dots is removed.

+As a part of post-processing, I did not need to take a negative of image after a contrast stretch.

 High pass Filters: